microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/administrativeunit-post-members.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use esta API para adicionar um membro (usuário ou grupo) a uma unidade administrativa.
+Use essa API para adicionar um membro (usuário ou grupo) a uma unidade administrativa.

 `NOTE: Currently it's only possible to add one member at a time to an administrative unit.`